cube-drone/arkham_gameslab/wasteland/epoch.md

     - Any surplus Food points generated may be given to other players that they might survive.
 - Each player has a Hand Limit of 7.
 - If any player has more than their cards in their hand than their hand limit, they must discard Salvage cards to the Stockpile until they are down to their hand limit.
-    - If the player cannot discard down to their hand limit (All of the Player's cards are Crisis cards or Mutation cards), the player's Survivor dies.
+    - If the player cannot discard down to their hand limit (All of the Player's cards are Crisis cards or Mutation cards).
+The player keeps all cards.

 DEATH
 -----